 You can then use resumes later in the process to gain context on the candidate’s experience and necessary qualifications – or scrap them completely.

-Pre-employment exams can also be tailored to your hiring needs for each specific job, unlike resumes.
+Skills assessments can also be tailored to your hiring needs for each specific job (unlike resumes).

 The option to answer verbally for individuals with motor disabilities